Idiego2/PokerNet/README.md

 ## Predicting poker hand's strength with artificial neural networks in Python

-Based off the similarly titled study ["Predicting Poker Hand's Strength With Artificial Neural Networks"](bit.ly/1RecknH) by Gökay Dişken from Adana STU, PokerNet is a Python-based and undergraduate-led mimic study and final Artificial Intelligence project.
+Based off the similarly titled study ["Predicting Poker Hand's Strength With Artificial Neural Networks"](bit.ly/1RecknH) by Gökay Dişken from Adana STU, PokerNet is a Python-based and undergraduate-led near identical study and final Artificial Intelligence project.

 ## Abstract